← Blog

 Large language models operate by using extensive datasets to learn patterns and relationships between words and phrases.
 They have been trained on vast amounts of text data to learn the statistical patterns, grammar, and semantics of human language.
 This vast amount of text may be taken from the Internet, books, and other sources to develop a deep understanding of human language.

 An LLM can take a given input (a sentence or a prompt) and generate a response: coherent and contextually relevant sentences or even paragraphs based on a given prompt or input.
 The model uses various techniques, including attention mechanisms, transformers, and neural networks, to process the input and generate an output that aims to be coherent and contextually appropriate.
+For a deeper understanding of the technical foundations, see our guide on how LLMs work.

 Both generative AI and large language models involve the use of deep learning and neural networks.
 While generative AI aims to create original content across various domains, large language models specifically concentrate on language-based tasks and excel in understanding and generating human-like text.

-Large Language Models applications
+Large language model applications

 Large language models can perform a wide range of language tasks, including answering questions, writing articles, translating languages, and creating conversational agents, making them extremely valuable tools for various industries and applications.